 To read an article in the South Washington County Bulletin regarding my three novels written in 2007-08 CLICK HERE

-My three novels are now available for borrowing in PDF/Ebook format from the Washington County Library.
+My three novels are available for borrowing in PDF/Ebook format from the Washington County Library.
 They were selected by and placed there as part of the Local Content Project in 2012.
-Search for them by my name.

 May '09: Epublished a romantic screenplay about teenage depression, alcoholism, love, skiing, and meaning set in a mystery about a teenager's disappearance - Missing Bryce